Gyuri1/FMC_CSV_Import_Export/README.md

 # FMC_CSV_Import_Export

-This tool can create a CSV file from Cisco FMC Access Control Policy (ACP) and can import back into FMC.
+This tool can create a CSV file from Cisco FMC Access Control Policy (ACP) and can import back the modified ACP into FMC.
 It contains 4 python files:

 - fmc_config.py : FMC access parameters